Last Updated on March 30, 2023 by Dave Farquhar

-Scale-oriented O scale enthusiasts often bemoan the lack of true 1:48 O scale autos to go with their O scale trains.
-Often they go so far as to call 1:48 automobiles non-existent.
+Scale-oriented O scale enthusiasts often bemoan the lack of true 1:48 O scale vehicles, as in 1/48 scale cars and trucks, to go with their O scale trains.
+Often they go so far as to call 1:48 scale autos non-existent.
 That’s not entirely the case.
-There are 1:48 scale automobiles out there.
-Finding them just requires some creativity and imagination.
+There are 1:48 scale vehicles out there.
+Finding them requires some creativity and imagination, but the payoff is a layout that has vehicles few others have discovered.

-1:48 scale vehicles suitable for O scale train layouts fall into two broad categories: ready made diecast vehicles, and plastic model kits, which require assembly.
+I know of more than 20 1:48 scale vehicles suitable for O scale train layouts.
+They fall into two broad categories: ready made diecast vehicles, and plastic 1/48 scale model cars and trucks in kit form, which require assembly.
 The model kits tend to be costlier but allow a greater level of detail.
+Not only that, some of the model kits are 4-door sedans, the perfect ordinary car.
+For the realism-craving hi rail or 2-rail enthusiast, they are hard to resist.

-Ready-made diecast 1:48 vehicles are scarce.
+Ready-made diecast 1:48 scale cars and trucks are scarce.
 One of the first popular diecast scales was 1:43, and the hobby of collecting 1:43 vehicles dwarfs the popularity of O scale trains, much to the chagrin of would-be finescale O scale railroaders.
+But a few 1:48 diecasts exist, even if not all of them were actually marketed as such.

 New Ray, a maker of inexpensive die-cast cars, has a line of “1:43” scale vehicles that 1:43 hobbyist Jerry Rettig, in his book American Wheels, determined are actually 1:48 scale.
 These cars range from a 1949 Buick to a 1969 Corvette, covering the era of the steam-to-diesel transition.
 These New Ray convertibles are inexpensive on Ebay.

-It turns out that 1:48 is a popular scale for military modeling, so a few 1:48 scale vehicles exist to cater to that crowd.
+It turns out that 1:48 is a popular scale for military modeling, so a few 1/48 scale model car kits exist to cater to that crowd.
 Additionally, Renwal produced a small number of civilian 1:48 models several decades ago and Revell reissued them in the 1970s and 1980s.

 Model kits require assembly, and in some cases, some adaptation.
 Be sure to put one or more seated people in the vehicles for additional detail.
 I’ve covered assembling models and painting figures in the past.